Releases @ TCC

 “Indeed, Dr. Kajstura’s experience and expertise make him ideally suited to take the Norfolk Campus to the next level and, in so doing, contribute to advancing the larger vision of the college.”

 Kajstura is known for taking an active role in the communities in which he resides and works.
 In Florida, he has served on the boards of directors of the Greater DeLand Chamber of Commerce and the DeLand YMCA.
 He has also served on the boards of the Advisory Council of the Area Center for Educational Enhancement at Florida Atlantic University and the Daytona Beach Business Incubator.
 He is a member of Rotary Club International, the National Council of Instructional Administrators and the Post-Doctoral Academy of Higher Education.
-He has served on many statewide and local committees in Florida, including as regional director for the Florida Association of Community Colleges (FACC) and chair of the Workforce Development Education Commission for FACC.
+He has served on many statewide and local committees in Florida, including as regional director for the Florida Association of Community Colleges (FACC) and chair of the Workforce Solutions Education Commission for FACC.

 The new TCC provost holds a bachelor’s degree in chemistry from Silesian University in Poland, a master’s degree in business administration from LeTourneau University in Texas, a master’s degree in science in organic chemistry from Texas Tech University, and a doctorate in higher education from Southern Illinois University.